raj23manj/Design-Patterns-java-udemy/README.md

           serialized.
           To handle exception while object creation use static block, this is ideal way of creating a singleton instance.
 This way the instance gets created at class loading
-          We can create lazy singleton, meaning create the singlenton instance only when we need it and not before
+          We can create lazy singleton, meaning create the singlenton instance only when we need it and not before, there is issue in multithreaded env, and threads can create multiple instances to avoid this, we can make the method as `synchronised`